 What is this section about?

 This section covers a range of laws which broadly be defined as regarding what is clean and what is unclean.
-These rules apply to the physical state of a person, and can be seen to be temporary state.
+These rules apply to the physical state of a person and can be seen to be a temporary state.
 These rules are widely applied to many areas of life, including food, homes, health, birth etc.

 Colouring: Good things for Israel are green headings and blue headings are bad for Israel.

 Israel is told what to do to avoid being unclean

 This section uses the words unclean and uncleanness exactly 100 times, and the word clean 34 times, if we add in cleansed, cleansing, etc. then the total count for words derived from clean is 157 (I am a scientist by trade and love a good bit of number crunching).
 In 5 chapters that is a lot, 2.8% of the section word count!

 While it is not always good to just count the number of words, and then see which is the most frequent (although it is often helpful for identifying the theme of a passage), it is interesting to see that the word unclean is used three times as much as clean.
 Not all of these times are able to telling Israel how to prevent uncleanliness, but a large portion are.